medplum/medplum/packages/docs/docs/home.md

 Medplum is a **developer platform** that enables **flexible and rapid development** of healthcare apps.
 In consists of the following components:

-1. **Medplum Clinical Data Repository (CDR)** - This is the the backend server and data store that hosts your healthcare data in a secure, compliant, and standards based respository.
+1. **Medplum Clinical Data Repository (CDR)** - This is the the backend server and data store that hosts your healthcare data in a secure, compliant, and standards based repository.
 2. **Medplum API** - The Medplum CDR also exposes a **[FHIR-based API](/api)** for sending, receiving, and manipulating healthcare data.
 This includes support for binary files like images, videos, and pdfs.
 3. **Medplum SDK** - This is a set of client libraries that simplify the process of interacting with the **Medplum API**.
 Currently, we only offer a **Typescript** library, but are planning to support more languages in the future.
 If there's a language you'd like supported, feel free to open a [Github Issue](https://github.com/medplum/medplum/issues).
 4. **Medplum App** - This is a web application where can you can view your data, perform basic editing tasks.
 You can also use the Medplum App to manage basic workflows.